Keep your heart beating for those you love by feeding it the best ingredients for heart health.

 Dr Jason Kaplan, Integrative and Preventive Cardiologist says there are plenty of simple things you can do to ward of heart disease.

-We all know that lack of exercise, poor diet and other unhealthy habits can take their toll but there are some ingredients that have been shown to help keep your ticker ticking.
+We all know that lack of heart healthy exercise, poor diet and other unhealthy habits can take their toll on your heart health but there are some ingredients that have been shown to help keep your ticker ticking.

 Yes it really is true.
 An apple a day could keep the heart doctor away!
 Apples are full of antioxidants, which combat free radicals.
 Free radicals are damaging substances generated in the body.